 Social media users engage the most with faces, food, and animals, so don’t be afraid to exploit your furry friends or your charming smile.

-Add some flavour with emotive stories!
+Add some flavor with emotive stories!
 Instead of just describing things, throw in some positive adjectives and descriptions of how awesome an experience is.

 Every good story has to have its ups and downs.
 Don’t just post exclusively positive stuff, but don’t whine about your trials and tribulations constantly either.

-Share valuable lessons that you learn from experience which your readers/viewers can apply to their own life or career.
+Share valuable lessons that you learn from experience that your readers/viewers can apply to their own life or career.
 If this lesson directly relates to your area of expertise: even better!

-The recent followers who are just getting to know you are where a lot of opportunity resides in the Reality Show Method.
+The recent followers who are just getting to know you are where a lot of opportunities reside in the Reality Show Method.